emingchiou/sequence_analysis/README.md

 # Specific pattern:

--Aim: To extract protein sequence with specific pattern.
+-Aim: To extract protein sequence with a specific pattern.

 -Ex: Is there protein sequences with G and E content over 40% within 100 consecutive amino acids in human?
-Where do they located at?
+Where do they locate at?

 -Input: Species, target aa (1~3 kinds of aa), among how many consecutive aa, percentage threshold.